adiel-p/MVC-11-PRO1/README.md

 		the .obj file and the LC3 Console is used to display any output or collect input from the user.
-		So in order to run the .obj file you will go to File > Load Program > TestScores.obj (You'll find the file in the same folder you saved the TestScores.asm file) You simulator change. meaning the the .obj file has been successful loaded.
+		So in order to run the .obj file you will go to File > Load Program > TestScores.obj (You'll find the file in the same folder you saved the TestScores.asm file) The LC3 Simulator should change.
+Meaning that the .obj file has been successful loaded.
-		Now you will need to run the program so go to Execute > Run.
+		Now you will need to run the program so now you go to Execute > Run.
 		The program will now start to run and something should display onto the LC3 Console which will move us to the next step.

-B. HOW TO RUN THE TEST SCORES PROGRAM
+B. HOW TO USE THE TEST SCORES PROGRAM
 On the LC3 Console an output should display "Input the test score: ".
 This is asking the user to input the first test score.
 NOTE: The user will only be able to input 2-DIGIT test scores, so no scores greater than 99.
 (WARNING: ANY CHARACTERS OR SYMBOLS INPUTTED WILL CAUSE THE PROGRAM TO RUN INCORRECTLY)